Ubaid45/XamarinForm_App/README.md

 This project was practiced to learn the cross-platform apps using **[Xamarin Forms](https://dotnet.microsoft.com/apps/xamarin/xamarin-forms)**.
-The practiced concepts are used to solve the problems annd implement the features of real-world apps:
+The practiced concepts are used to solve the problems and implement the features of real-world apps:
 - **[XAML Essentials](https://github.com/Ubaid45/XamarinForm_App/blob/master/HelloWorld/Basics)**: Practiced basics of XAML
      - Data binding.
      - Binding with context.